-Falco entered into the \$10.0 million Convertible Debenture on October 27, 2020.
+Falco entered into a \$10.0 million convertible debenture (the "Convertible Debenture") on October 27, 2020.
 The Convertible Debenture had an initial term to maturity of 12 months (the "Maturity Date") and was bearing interest at a rate of 7% per annum, compounded quarterly.
 Accrued interest was capitalized quarterly by adding the interest to the principal of the Convertible Debenture.
 As the Parties progressed towards the negotiation of the OLIA, Falco had the right to extend the Maturity Date by an additional six months.
 On October 13, 2021, the Company agreed with Glencore Canada to extend the Maturity Date of the Convertible Debenture from October 27, 2021 to April 27, 2022, in accordance with the terms of the Convertible Debenture.
-The Convertible Debenture was convertible into common shares of the Company (the "Shares") within ten days of the Maturity Date or on the Maturity Date at Glencore Canada's sole option at a conversion price of \$0.41 per Share.
+The Convertible Debenture was convertible into common shares of the Company (each a "Share") within ten days of the Maturity Date or on the Maturity Date at Glencore Canada's sole option at a conversion price of \$0.41 per Share.